sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/configuration.md

 ### PORTAL_SESSION_LIFETIME
 **Config file:** Session.LifeTime <br/>
 **Type:** `int` <br/>
-**Description**: The lifetime of the portal's cookie in seconds.
-The default value is 3600 seconds.
+**Description**: The lifetime of the portal's session in seconds.
+The default value is 604800 seconds (7 days).

+## PORTAL_SESSION_IDLE_TIMEOUT
+**Config file:** Session.IdleTimeout <br/>
+**Type:** `int` <br/>
+**Description**: The duration in seconds before a portal session is considered idle.
+A session is deemed idle when there is no user activity, such as clicks, navigation, or input.
+Once the idle timeout is reached, the session will expire, requiring the user to log in again.
+The default value is 3600 seconds (1 hour).

 ### PORTAL_ENABLE_HTTP_PROFILER
 **Config file:** EnableHttpProfiler <br/>